 Negotiation Cessation Notice means a notice given in accordance with the provisions of Section 5.8.

+Non-Expansion Costs means Terminal Operating Costs and Capital Expenditure not related to the development of a Terminal Capacity Expansion.

 Non-Reference Tonnage means, for an Access Holder, that portion of the Access Holder’s Annual Contract Tonnage that is not Reference Tonnage.

 Notified Access Seeker has the meaning given to that term in Section 5.4.